Journal of Governance, Taxation and Auditing

 https://journalkeberlanjutan.com/index.php/JoGTA

 <p align="justify">Journal of Governance, Taxation and Auditing (abbreviated as JoGTA), published by <a href="https://ahu.go.id/sabh/perseroan/qrcode/?kode=NDAxOTA0MjQzMjIyMzgzN18wXzI0IEFwcmlsIDIwMTlfMjQgQXByaWwgMjAxOQ==&sp=dp">PT.
 Keberlanjutan Strategis Indonesia</a>, p-ISSN <a href="https://issn.brin.go.id/terbit/detail/20220624472387146">2830-6392</a> and e-ISSN <a href="https://issn.brin.go.id/terbit/detail/20220717290626724">2962-2522</a>.
 The Journal of Governance, Taxation and Auditing has published four issues per year and published in July – September, October – December, January – March, April – June.
 Journal of Governance, Taxation and Auditing also uses the LOCKSS system to ensure a secure and permanent archive for the journal.
 Since 2022, the Journal of Governance, Taxation and Auditing related to information systems, governement policy, has been a member of CrossRef.
 Accredited in SINTA (Science and Technology Index) at <a href="https://sinta.kemdikbud.go.id/journals/profile/14652" target="_blank" rel="noopener">GRADE 4 (SINTA 4)</a> by the Ministry of Research and Technology of Republic of Indonesia No. 10/C/C3/DT.05.00/2025, valid from Volume 1 Nomor 1 (2022) to Volume 5 Nomor 2 (2026).
-Therefore, each article will own a DOI (Digital Object Identifier) number <a href="https://search.crossref.org/?q=2962-2522&from_ui=yes&container-title=Journal+of+Governance+Taxation+and+Auditing" target="_blank" rel="noopener">10.38142/jogta</a>, <a href="https://www.webofscience.com/wos/author/record/GSN-3596-2022" target="_blank" rel="noopener">Web of Science, </a><a href="https://orcid.org/0009-0007-0074-5634" target="_blank" rel="noopener">ORCID Connecting Research and Researchers</a> and other indexing, see <a href="https://journalkeberlanjutan.com/index.php/JoGTA/Abstract" target="_blank" rel="noopener">Abstract and Indexing</a>.</p>PT Keberlanjutan Strategis Indonesiaen-USJournal of Governance, Taxation and Auditing2830-6392<p><a href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License.</a></p>ESG and Firm Value: The Moderating Role of Stock Returns and EPS
+Therefore, each article will own a DOI (Digital Object Identifier) number <a href="https://search.crossref.org/?q=2962-2522&from_ui=yes&container-title=Journal+of+Governance+Taxation+and+Auditing" target="_blank" rel="noopener">10.38142/jogta</a>, <a href="https://www.webofscience.com/wos/author/record/GSN-3596-2022" target="_blank" rel="noopener">Web of Science, </a><a href="https://orcid.org/0009-0007-0074-5634" target="_blank" rel="noopener">ORCID Connecting Research and Researchers</a> and other indexing, see <a href="https://journalkeberlanjutan.com/index.php/JoGTA/Abstract" target="_blank" rel="noopener">Abstract and Indexing</a>.</p>PT Keberlanjutan Strategis Indonesiaen-USJournal of Governance, Taxation and Auditing2830-6392<p><a href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License.</a></p>The Role of Price Fairness in Mediating the Effect of Product Quality and Service Quality on Repurchase Intention (A Study of Honda Car Customers in Bali)

 https://creativecommons.org/licenses/by-nc/4.0